Back to Blog

 Flat pack

-Shops like Ikea and other providers is a popular choice for landlords, especially those with House in Multiple Occupation, because their furniture tends to be unfussy, hard-wearing and good value for money.
-Landlords who have multiple properties usually go for a ‘standard’ look they can easily roll out across their portfolio.
-But although it’s a pretty reliable and cost-effective solution, it does leave you with a lot of assembling to do!
+Landlords with multiple properties usually go for a 'standard' style of furniture that they can easily roll out across their portfolio.
+Although it's a reliable and cost effective solution, it does leave you with a lot of assembling to do!

 Specialist furniture packages